necatiarslan/aws-ai-assistant/README.md

-# Aws AI Assistant
+# Nebula: AWS AI Assistant

-Aws AI Assistant is a Visual Studio Code extension that lets you manage AWS resources through the VS Code chat experience.
+Nebula AWS AI Assistant is a Visual Studio Code extension that lets you manage AWS resources through the VS Code chat experience.
 It exposes a set of AWS-aware language model tools (S3, SQS, EC2, Lambda, STS, CloudWatch Logs, CloudFormation, RDS, DynamoDB, IAM, Step Functions, Glue, API Gateway, and more) so you can ask natural-language questions and have actions executed on your behalf with your AWS credentials.

 ## What you can do
 - Ask "@aws" in the chat to inspect or operate AWS services using built-in tools.